reqT/reqT-lang/README.md

 # reqT-lang

-* reqT-lang helps you model requirements using common requirements engineering concepts.
+* reqT-lang is a software requirements modelling language based on common requirements engineering concepts.

-* reqT-lang gives structure to natural language requirements, enabling analysis, graph generation and scripting.
+* reqT-lang provides structure to natural language requirements, enabling analysis, graph generation and scripting.

-* reqT-lang is used by the command line and desktop tool [reqT](https://github.com/reqT).
+* reqT-lang is used by the reqT desktop tool [reqT](https://github.com/reqT).

-* reqT-lang includes a parser and other utilities for the reqT language.
-The reqT parser produces an immutable tree-like data type called `Model` that is expressed using a Scala-embedded DSL.
+* The reqT-lang parser produces an immutable tree-like data structure called `Model` expressed in a Scala-embedded DSL, enabling analysis and transform of models using the powerful of Scala language and ecosystem.

-* With the reqT Scala-embedded DSL you can analyze and transform your requirements models using the power of the Scala standard library and the extensive open source ecosystem of Scala, Java and Javascript.

-* reqT-lang is written in Scala and cross-compiled to for the JVM, Javascript (TODO) and Native (Linux, TODO) runtimes.
+* reqT-lang is written in Scala and cross-compiled to the JVM, Javascript (TODO) and Native (Linux, TODO) runtimes.

 * Documentation:
   * [reqT Quickref](TODO)